mbj/mutant/README.md

 By default, mutant will test mutations in parallel by running up to one process for each core on your system.
 You can control the number of processes created using the `--jobs` argument.

-Mutant forks a new process for each mutation to be tested to prevent side affects in your specs, and the lack of thread safety in rspec, from impacting the results.
+Mutant forks a new process for each mutation to be tested to prevent side affects in your specs and the lack of thread safety in rspec from impacting the results.

 If the code under test relies on a database, you may experience problems when running mutant because of conflicting data in the database.
 For example, if you have a test like this:
 ```